seanmapk/Asian-Grocery-Inventory/README.md

-# Asian Grocery Inventory Management System
+# Grocery Inventory Management System

 ## Project Overview
 This project stimulates an inventory and replenishment management system for an Asian grocery store in Germany.